1

 DISTINGUISHING CHARACTERISTICS

 The Paraeducator Assistant I & II class differs from the Paraeducator Aide class in that the Paraeducator Assistant class is regularly required to perform academic instructional assistance for a significant portion of the assignment.
-This Paraeducator Assistant I will be required to participate in Language Essentials for Teachers of Reading and Spelling (LETRS) for Early Childhood to build a foundation of knowledge around general literacy progression.

 EXEMPLARY DUTIES/RESPONSIBILITIES

-• Assists in preparing lesson outlines and plans in assigned areas;
+• Assists in preparing lesson outlines and plans in assigned areas.

-• Assists in planning, preparing and developing various teaching aids;
+• Assists in planning, preparing, and developing various teaching aids.

-• Assists students, individually or in groups, with lesson assignments;
+• Assists students, individually or in groups, with lesson assignments.

-• Presents or reinforces learning concepts;
+• Presents or reinforces learning concepts.

-• Prepares, administers and grades assessments;
+• Prepares, administers, and grades examinations and homework assignments.

-• Prepares classrooms and audio-visual equipment for use;
+• Prepares classrooms and audio-visual equipment for use.

-• Maintains classroom bulletin boards;
+• Maintains classroom bulletin boards.

-• Distributes and collects teaching materials;
+• Distributes and collects teaching materials.

-• Operates standard office equipment;
+• Operates standard office equipment.

 EMPLOYMENT STANDARDS